 Types of Full Ride Scholarships

-Financial requirement based full-ride scholarships: Some schools offer full-ride scholarships for the students that belong from lower income families.
-Again, there are tuition-free colleges or private full ride scholarships which consider merit or prestige and the financial requirement to decide the recipients.
+Some schools offer full ride scholarships for the students that belong from lower-income families.
+Again, there are tuition-free colleges or private full-ride scholarships that consider merit or prestige and the financial requirement to decide the recipients.

-The government-sponsored full-ride scholarship: Government offers this award to the students at the military academy or ROTC who meets the standards to become eligible for the full ride scholarship.
+The government offers this award to the students at the military academy or ROTC who meets the standards to become eligible for the full ride scholarships.